 Tales of Suspense #39 (March, 1963) featured the first comic book appearance of Iron Man, a genius industrialist and weapons designer who is injured and captured in a foreign war, and resorts to building a transistor-powered armor to both preserve his life as well as escape his captors.

-When creating Iron Man, Marvel Comic's head writer and Editor-in-Chief, Stan Lee, picked an unlikely hero for the Vietnam War era of the 1960's, a war profiteer.
-The Iron Man's greatest weapons were his genius for designing weapons and utilizing the power of transistorized gadgets, a relatively new technology for the decade.
+When creating Iron Man, Marvel Comic's head writer and Editor-in-Chief, Stan Lee, created an unlikely hero for the Vietnam-War era of the 1960's, a war profiteer.
+The Iron Man's greatest weapons were his genius for designing munitions and utilizing the power of transistorized gadgets, a relatively new technology for the decade.

 The Avengers #1 (Sept.
 1963) featured the teaming of Marvel's less high-profile headliners of the 1960's.
 Chief among the heroes were Thor, the Norse god of thunder, the Invincible Iron Man, the Incredible Hulk, and the size-changing couple, Ant-Man and the Wasp.